saber-notes/saber/README.md

 - When updating the **translations**...
   - Run the following commands:
     - `flutter pub run slang`
-    - `flutter pub run slang analyze --outdir=lib/i18n/`
+    - `flutter pub run slang analyze --full --outdir=lib/i18n/`
   - If you're adding a new language, edit `CFBundleLocalizations` in `ios/Runner/Info.plist` and `android:supportsRtl` in `android/app/src/main/AndroidManifest.xml`